-1 local authorities and other relevant agencies and bodies.
-These all have different roles and responsibilities. ~~ 5.7 Ofsted is responsible for the regulation and inspection of early years 87 provision.
-It carries out inspections and reports on the quality and standards of provision.
-5a Work co-operatively and communicate effectively with key persons, 87 colleagues, other professionals, and agencies to meet the needs of babies and children and enable them to progress.
-5b Work in partnership with parents and carers to help them recognise and 87 value the significant contributions they make to the child's health, wellbeing, and learning and development.
-5c Encourage parents and carers to take an active role in their baby's or 33 child's care, play, and learning and development.
-5d Explain the roles and responsibilities of other agencies and professionals 87 that work with and support the setting and children, both statutory and non- statutory, and be familiar with statutory and non-statutory guidance to support this.
-5e Make additional provisions to support babies' and children's education 87 and development where they lack this support from parents and carers.
-5f Work effectively and confidently with Ofsted, including having confidence 87 in using Ofsted's early years inspection framework.
-6.1 There are expected behaviours in a professional and early years setting.
-84 6.2 A level 3 early years educator may be expected to supervise staff or lead 84 a setting.
-84 6.3 Supervision is an opportunity for staff to discuss any issues, identify 84 solutions to address issues as they arise and receive coaching to improve 64 their personal effectiveness.
+6.2 A level 3 early years educator may be expected to supervise staff or lead a setting.
+86 6.3 Supervision is an opportunity for staff to discuss any issues, identify solutions to address issues as they arise and receive coaching to improve their personal effectiveness.
 Effective supervision provides support, coaching and training for the practitioner and promotes the interests of babies and children.
-6.4 There are procedures that must be adhered to in the work setting and 58 the importance of these for: reporting whistleblowing protecting and promoting the welfare of children safeguarding • confidentiality information sharing use of technology referring development concerns protecting practitioners, for example media and online presence staff health and safety, including mental health and wellbeing support.
-6.5 Engaging in reflective practice and evidence-based, continuing 84 professional development can improve own skills, practice, and subject V T knowledge, increase career opportunities and help children's academic outcomes, especially in areas of disadvantage.
-6.6 Respecting and promoting diversity and inclusion, cultural differences 81 01 and family circumstances is an important part of the role.
-84 6a Use and model good communication skills, including a good command of the English language in speken and written form, for example, when working 04 the English language in spoken and written form, for example, when working with children, emails, in mactings and discussions. with children, emails, in meetings and discussions.
+86 6.4 There are procedures that must be adhered to in the work setting and the importance of these for: reporting whistleblowing protecting and promoting the welfare of children safeguarding confidentiality information sharing use of technology referring development concerns protecting practitioners, for example media and online presence staff health and safety, including mental health and wellbeing support 60 6.5 Engaging in reflective practice and evidence-based, continuous professional development can improve own skills, practice, and subject knowledge, increase career opportunities and help children's academic outcomes, especially in areas of disadvantage.
+86 6.6 Respecting and promoting diversity and inclusion, cultural differences and family circumstances is an important part of the role.
+83 6a Use and model good communication skills, including a good command of the English language in spoken and written form - for example, when working with children, emails, in meetings and discussions.
+86 6b Foster a culture of mutual support, teamwork and continuous improvement that encourages confidential discussion of sensitive issues, through effective supervision at all stages of a career.
+86 6c Follow procedures in the work setting, including where appropriate updating and developing policies and procedures, for: • reporting • whistleblowing • protecting and promoting the welfare of children • safeguarding • confidentiality • information sharing • use of technology • referring development concerns • protecting practitioners - for example, media and online presence • staff health and safety, including mental health and wellbeing support 60 6d Explain own role, responsibilities and expected behaviours, and the roles of colleagues in the setting and team.
+90

-6b Foster a culture of mutual support, teamwork and continuous 84 improvement that encourages confidential discussion of sensitive issues, through effective supervision at all stages of a career.
-6c Follow procedures in the work setting, including, where appropriate, 58 updating and developing policies and procedures, for: reporting whistleblowing protecting and promoting the welfare of children safeguarding confidentiality information sharing use of technology referring development concerns protecting practitioners, for example, media and online presence staff health and safety, including mental health and wellbeing support.
-6d Explain own role, responsibilities and expected behaviours, and the roles 87 of colleagues in the setting and team.
-6e Seek out feedback from others to identify and support career 84 development goals, for example through mentoring and / or supervised observations.
-6f Explain how our own and others' behaviour can impact on babies and 84 children and the importance of role-modelling positive behaviours.
-6g Be confident in supporting or challenging the practice of colleagues.
-87
+6e Seek out feedback from others to identify and support career development goals, for example through mentoring and/or supervised observations.
+86 6f Explain how our own and others' behaviour can impact on babies and children and the importance of role-modelling positive behaviours.
+86 6g Be confident in supporting or challenging the practice of colleagues.
+90